 The local residents include dolphins, manatees, sea otters, wood storks, white pelicans and more.

 Marco Island is flanked by nearly 100 miles of islands, bays and estuaries that will never be developed.
 Access to this nearby wilderness is possible through the Rookery Bay National Estuarine Research Reserve, Ten Thousand Islands National Wildlife Refuge, Collier-Seminole State Park, Fakahatchee Strand Preserve State Park, Big Cypress Preserve National Park and Everglades National Park.
-These conditions provide a paradise for nature photographers, anglers and outdoor adventurers.
+These park units provide a paradise for nature photographers, anglers and outdoor adventurers.

 Backcountry fishing is very popular around Marco Island and fishing enthusiasts reel in plenty of snook, tarpon, redfish, trout, pompano and many other species.
-Experienced guides are readily available for fishing excursions from Marco Island, Chokoloskee, Everglades City, Goodland and other nearby areas and include backcountry flats fishing and deep-sea charters into the Gulf of Mexico for grouper, kingfish and snapper.
+Experienced guides are readily available for fishing excursions from Marco Island, Chokoloskee, Everglades City, Goodland and other nearby areas and include backcountry flats fishing and offshore charters into the Gulf of Mexico for grouper, kingfish and snapper.

 Shop artsy boutiques, designer outlets and more.

 Conveniently located just a few miles off the island is Naples Outlet Center, with stores offering designer clothing and shoes, books and housewares at discount prices.
 The Marco Island Center for the Arts has a free gallery that includes a gift shop selling locally produced art pieces.
 Naples is just a short drive away with many shopping destinations including the downtown Fifth Avenue South and Third Street South shopping districts, along with Tin City, the Village on Venetian Bay, Coastland Center Mall and Waterside Shops, with its many luxury stores.